 First, make sure you highlight a method that you want to record your test on.
-The record button can be found on bottom of the main editor screen and it will turn red (= test is recordable):
+The record button can be found on the bottom of the main editor screen and it will turn red (= test is recordable):

-After you click the recording button the application will be compiled and started (on simulator or physical devices, based upon your preferences).
+After you click the recording button the application will be compiled and started (on simulators or physical devices, based upon your preferences).
 Now, interact with the application’s UI will get all steps recorded and generated as Objective-C test snippet.
 It could look something like this:

 Note that if you haven’t highlighted the test method you want to record, the record button stays gray.

 To run your recorded UI test simply hit the Test (Product -> Test) and your test will be executed against the application.
-After the run, you are provided with some of useful information about the run and some details of potential failures.
+After the run, you are provided with some useful information about the run and some details of potential failures.
 As Xcode itself doesn’t provide a lot of that useful information for running this type of UI test on physical devices, it’s always recommended to run more specific tests on mobile app testing service.

 Happy XCUITest Recording Folks!